 All grounds for appeal will be available to all parties.

-Upon receipt of the appeal letter, the Title IX Coordinator will forward the appeal letter, along with the written determination of responsibility, to the non-appealing party, who will be provided with five (5) calendar days within which to respond to the appeal in writing.
+Upon receipt of the appeal letter, the Title IX Coordinator will forward the appeal letter, along with the written determination of responsibility, to the non-appealing party, who will be provided with five (5) business days within which to respond to the appeal in writing.
 No further reply will be permitted.
-The Title IX Coordinator will forward the appeal, the response, the Investigative Report, the written determination of responsibility, and any other relevant information to a trained and impartial Appeals Panel.
+The Title IX Coordinator will forward the appeal, the response, the Statement of Evidence, the written determination of responsibility, and any other relevant information to a trained and impartial Appeals Panel.

 The Appeals Panel will issue a written decision describing the result of the appeal and the rationale for the result and provide the written decision simultaneously to both parties.
 The decision of the Appeals Panel shall be final.